M-zhar/Editing_text/README.md

-This is text editor website with simple ui component.
+This is text editor website with simple ui component..